Acecoder35/Principles-of-Communications-Labs/README.md

 # Principles-of-Communications-Labs
-Pin-point analysis of questions from the course.
+Pin-point analysis of exercises from the course.